AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/README.md

 # CS1653
-Holds out work on 1653 projects.
+Holds our work on 1653 projects.